 All families are enrolled in the E2Campus emergency call system.
 At this time, school delays and closings are announced through this system.
-Sometimes, WISCA will remain open when school districts have closed.
-It is at the parent's discretion and school district transportation on whether or not the child can be safely transported to school when WISCA remains open.
+Sometimes, WISCA will remain open when students' home school districts have closed.
+Transportation providers and parents should continue to follow your home school district's weather advisory or delay to ensure safe travel.